h0nza/tcl-hacks/tipple/README.md

 Packages can be fetched from:

- * teapot:  one of the urls specified in ???
+ * teapot:  one of the urls specified in `tipple.txt`
  * tarball:  local or remote path to archive, which must be *well-behaved*
  * filesystem path:  local path to directory, which must be *well-behaved*
  * git repo:  `git+$url`, must be *well-behaved*